RealityETH/subjectivocracy/docs/medium.md

 ## Making it happen

 Once smart contracts can interact with reality, they become incredibly useful.
-Contracts can ask questions about the world and get the answers trustlessly.
+Contracts can ask questions about the world and get the answers quickly, cheaply and trustlessly.
 Contract developers can write upgrade code that asks if a human process has been followed, and their users can get upgrades without worrying about people with golden keys running amok.

 Here's what we need to do to make this happen.